Cubitect/cubiomes/README.md

 ### Biome Generation in a Range

 We can also generate biomes for an area or volume using `genBiomes()`.
-This will utilize whatever optimizations are available for the generator and can be much faster than generating each position individually.
+This will utilize whatever optimizations are available for the generator, which can be much faster than generating each position individually.
 (The layered generators for versions up to 1.17 will benefit significantly more from this than the noise-based ones.)

 Before we can generate the biomes for an area or volume, we need to define the bounds with a `Range` structure and allocate the necessary buffer using `allocCache()`.
-The `Range` is described by a scale, position, and size, where each cell inside the `Range` represents the `scale` of many blocks in the horizontal axes.
+The `Range` is described by a scale, position, and size, where each cell inside the `Range` represents an amount of `scale` blocks in the horizontal axes.
 The vertical direction is treated separately and always follows the biome coordinate scaling of 1:4, except for when `scale == 1`, in which case the vertical scaling is also 1:1.

 The only supported values for `scale` are 1, 4, 16, 64, and (for the Overworld) 256.
 For versions up to 1.17, the scale is matched to an appropriate biome layer and will influence the biomes that can generate.